cortex-js/compute-engine/src/docs/guide-symbols.md

 value, and **constants** which are symbols that have a value that cannot be altered.

+**To get a list of all the symbols in an expression** use `expr.symbols`.

 The property `expr.isFree` is `true` if a symbol is a free variable.

 Assigning a value to a free variable makes it a bound variable.

-**To get a list of all the symbols in an expression** use `expr.symbols`.

-**To get a list of all the free variables in an expression** use `expr.symbols.filter(x => x.isFree)`.
+**To get a list of all the free variables in an expression** use `expr.freeVars`.

 The property `expr.isConstant` is `true` if a symbol is a constant.

-The value of constants is determined at the time of name binding.
-The value of some symbols — `Pi`, for example — may be determined based on settings of the compute engine, for example the value of the `precision` property.
-So the same symbol could have different values depending on when the binding occurs.{.notice-warning}
+The value of constants may depend on settings of the compute engine.
+For example, the value of `Pi` is determined based on the value of the `precision` property.
+The values of constants in scope when the `precision` setting is changed will be updated. {.notice-warning}

 The property `expr.symbolDefinition` is not `undefined` if a symbol has a definition (name binding).